 8 Assuming Australia is like the UK

 Australia is nothing like the UK.
 Move here knowing it is going to be a totally different way of life, and you won’t be disappointed.
-The lifestyle here is different, people’s attitudes are different, the weather is different, the landscape is different and even words are different (the word ‘pants’ means trousers here, not what they call ‘undies’, port is a bag, trainers are called runners, felt-tipped pens are called texters…there is so much to learn!)
+The lifestyle here is different, people’s attitudes are different, the weather is different, the landscape is different and even words are different (the word pants means trousers here, and pants are called undies, port is a bag in Queensland, trainers are called runners, felt-tipped pens are called texters…there is so much to learn!)
 Embrace the differences rather than fight against them.

 9 Don’t expect the move to bring you closer to together (not at first, anyway)